-Liza S: Customer Service Coordinator
+Liza S: Customer Service

-Meet the team: Network operations
+Network operations team

 Akvile S: Network Manager